Louie808/Louie808.github.io/projects/blackJack_GUI.md

 <img class="ui medium left floated image" src="../images/blackjack.png">
 This Black Jack GUI was my final project for ICS 111, where I learned the basics of Java.
 The purpose of this project was to put to practice the knowledge gained from the class.
 At first I made a console version of the game, and after finishing that I transformed it into a graphic-user-interface(GUI).

 This was a individual project, although the TA gave a folder with pngs of the entire deck of cards, which improved graphics allowing virtual cards to be displayed to the board.
 I made use of JFrames, JPanels, JLabels, JButtons, and other classes to be able to design and color my graphical-user-interface.
 It was very exciting to code each new game option and update the window for users.
 Although actual game-logic was very simple, it was making the interface, which was long but fun.

+I gained a lot of object-oriented progamming experience.
+I was able to create a card and assign it values and suits, and put that card into a full deck of 52 cards and imitate playing 1 player black jack against the dealer.

 Source: <a href = "https://github.com/Louie808/Black_Jack_GUI"><i class="large github icon"></i>Louie808/Black_Jack_GUI</a>.